 What about the Muslim Rohingya-people?
 They originate mainly from Bangladesh, explains U Ko Ni.
 Without citizenship, they have no right to vote in an election; and their so-called White Cards, as issued by the immigration department are only temporary, “until a permanent card might potentially be granted, following a short period of examinations.”

-The military.
 We are sitting on the first floor in the poor part of town.
 A steel door separates the dusty staircase and run-down building from the somewhat more distinguished office and waiting room.
 The conversation returns to the military, which is deeply entangled with the national business life: “In particular, the military officers who own a share of the Myanmar holding companies: They control almost all of the businesses.
 These people nurture their own strong and personal interests rather than the interests of the people.”

 And how about those who should uphold the laws, for instance the police force?
 “We have to reform the police force.
 We do not need a central police department for the entire country, instead each local state ought to have their own.”
 Once again, the conversation turns to the subject of corruption: “A large number of people in this country are corrupt.
 This is because the wages of lower level positions in the state are too meagre to cover even basic necessities.
 Meanwhile, on the higher levels are middle classes and some middle managers who do earn well enough – but who abuse their power.
 Then we have ministers and their colleagues, who actively enable and allow this abuse of power, and who even pay money under the table.
 This is a big problem for us, and the situation requires reforms.
 Even if Suu Kyi appoint some ministers who are not involved in corruption, it will remain a problem further down the ranks.”

 «On January 29th, as he arrived back from Indonesia, the murderer lay in wait, to rob U Ko Ni of his life.»